Free and open to the public. No registration necessary.

 Held annually early in the spring semester

-This annual event takes place over two evenings, one week apart.
+This annual event takes place over two evenings, a week or two apart.
 At the first part, we study the work and life of the featured poet.
-One week later, we have a writing exercise based in that poet's work.
+At the second part, we have a writing exercise based in that poet's work.

-Past poets studied include Maxine Kumin, Muriel Rukeyser, Theodore Roethke, Lucille Clifton, William Stafford, and Lisel Mueller.
+Past poets studied include Margaret Atwood, Maxine Kumin, Muriel Rukeyser, Theodore Roethke, Lucille Clifton, William Stafford, and Lisel Mueller.